facephi/sdk-mobile-documentation/ios_versioned_docs/version-1.5.6/SelphID_Component.md

 //SSH
 git@github.com:facephi-clienters/SDK-SdkPackage-SPM.git
 ```
-- To install the NFC component, it must be included in the project modules:
+- To install the Selphid component, it must be included in the project modules:
 ```
 //HTTPS
 https://github.com/facephi-clienters/SDK-SelphidComponentLight.git